Karenvn/data_note/README.md

 `psyche` is also available as a profile name for Project Psyche genome notes.
 It has its own table module, with the first extracted differences from DToL:
 - Table 3 adds assigned Merian elements and, for dual chromosome-level haplotypes, reports haplotype 1 only.
 - Table 5 includes the extra Psyche software rows.
+- Figures include a merian plot of chromosomes, generated via the [merian-busco-painter](https://github.com/Karenvn/merian-busco-painter) scripts.

-`asg` is another profile name for Aquatic Symbiosis Genomics genome notes.
+`asg` is the profile name for Aquatic Symbiosis Genomics genome notes.
 It currently provides:
 - ASG figure numbering, including metagenome figure slots.
 - ASG table numbering, with software versions moved to `table6`.
-- an optional metagenome `table5` hook driven by `metagenome_table_headers` and `metagenome_table_rows` when metagenome output is available.
+- An optional metagenome `table5` hook driven by `metagenome_table_headers` and `metagenome_table_rows` when metagenome output is available.
+- If there are enough metagenome bins, a tree of the bins is generated via [metagenome report](https://github.com/Karenvn/metagenome-report).

 ## Assembly selection overrides

-By default, `data_note` expects the positional input to be a file containing BioProject accessions and selects the primary assembly or haplotype 1 assembly automatically after tax-id filtering, then chooses the matching alternate or haplotype 2 assembly.
+By default, `data_note` takes an input file containing BioProject accessions and selects the primary assembly or haplotype 1 assembly automatically after taxon-id filtering, then chooses the matching alternate or haplotype 2 assembly.

 For cases where the automatic choice is not the genome of interest, the assembly accession number can be given for a single BioProject run: